OneMain (OMF)

 5. Revenue Growth

-Reviewing a company’s long-term sales performance reveals insights into its quality.
-Any business can put up a good quarter or two, but many enduring ones grow for years.
-Over the last five years, OneMain grew its revenue at a sluggish 4.1% compounded annual growth rate.
-This was below our standard for the financials sector and is a poor baseline for our analysis.
+A company’s long-term performance is an indicator of its overall quality.
+Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
+Over the last five years, OneMain grew its revenue at a tepid 4.9% compounded annual growth rate.
+This was below our standard for the financials sector and is a rough starting point for our analysis.

 Revenue growth is one major determinant of business quality, and the efficiency of operations is another.
 For Personal Loan companies, we look at pre-tax profit rather than the operating margin that defines sectors such as consumer, tech, and industrials.